 The alarm is operating once it is activated and testing is complete (see "TESTING" below).
-When products of combustion (smoke) are sensed, the unit sounds a loud alarm with voice messages.
+When products of combustion (smoke) are sensed, the unit sounds a loud alarm with Strobe flashing and voice messages.
 See Sections 1 and 2 for alarm signal descriptions.